chinarjoshi/meteorological-query-tool/README.md

 This application is built using Flask with Python, jQuery with JavaScript to asyncronously update the website, and the Bootstrap framework to rapidly develop the CSS.
 The NCDC's meteorological database was used and installed in the form of a csv.
 The back-end stack is needed to make SQL queries to the included database.

 ### Challenges I ran into
 This project was also developed for learning purposes as I was dipping my toes into web development, so it was challenging to build a cohesive product while simutaneously learninig what languages and technologies I needed to make it happen.
-However, in the end I learned about the various web framworks for Python and JavaScript, and I learned how to make a web application.
+However, in the end I learned about the various web framworks for Python and JavaScript, development stacks, and how to develop a web application.

 ### Built With